amznlink/X-Animal-Posts/README.md

 # 𝕏-Animal-Posts
-A collection of animal videos
+A collection of animal videos posted on 𝕏